mastodon/documentation/content/en/methods/statuses/media.md

 {{< endapi-method-headers >}}
 {{< api-method-form-data-parameters >}}
 {{< api-method-parameter name="file" type="object" required=true >}}
 The file to be attached, using multipart form data.
+Requires a mime/type.
 {{< endapi-method-parameter >}}
 {{< api-method-parameter name="thumbnail" type="object" required=false >}}
 The custom thumbnail of the media to be attached, using multipart form data.